gvtz10/Paychex-Job-Title-Forcasting/README.md

-Here's a concise README for your GitHub repository:

----

 # Paychex Job Title Prediction

 This project aims to predict job titles for Paychex employees based on available user data.
 The main objectives were to develop a model that accurately predicts job titles (OEWS codes) and to enhance our understanding of the dataset to identify effective approaches.